-This is made up of numerous small investments, the largest of which are £0.2m for the Media Centre and £0.2m for KSDL.
+\ This is made up of numerous small investments, the largest of which are £0.8 million 103 New Street, £0.2 million for the Media Centre and £0.2 million for KSDL.

-Accounting standards require the Authority to set aside a loss allowance for loans, reflecting the likelihood of non-payment.
-The figures for loans in the Authority's statement of accounts from 2018-19 onwards will be shown net of this loss allowance.
-However, the Authority makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments.
+Accounting standards require the Council to set aside a loss allowance for loans, reflecting the likelihood of non-payment.
+The figures for loans in the Council's statement of accounts are shown net of this loss allowance.
+However, the Council